 The Molecular Oncology Group was originally established in 1993 with the support of a Terry Fox Development Grant awarded by the National Cancer Institute of Canada to Jewish General Hospital.
 In the ensuing years, a research team of principal investigators was assembled with a strong focus on the molecular mechanisms underlying oncogenic development.
 The team includes internationally recognized expertise in epigenetics, transcriptional regulation, DNA damage signalling, mRNA translation, RNA metabolism, and signal transduction.

-Dr. Blank, Volker - Associate Professor, Department of Medicine, McGill University
+Dr. Blank, Volker - Professor, Department of Medicine, McGill University

 Role of MAF and CNC transcription factors in mammalian gene regulation, oncogenesis and differentiation.

-Dr. Hiscott, John - Professor, Departments of Medicine, Microbiology & Immunology and Oncology, McGill University
+Dr. Fabian, Marc - Assistant Professor, Department of Oncology, McGill University

 Molecular mechanisms of cancer development and treatment by regulation of protein synthesis and transcription factor Stat1.